 - The broth will be at its best if used immediately but it can be stored in the refrigerator for up to a week.

-2 regular dried Bay Leaves will more than do if you don’t have a fresh one handy.
+- 2 regular dried Bay Leaves will more than do if you don’t have any fresh handy.